 Temperatures dropped to 2°C overnight which meant long hours of shivering while impatiently awaiting dawn.
 Just getting the stove to light in the morning was a challenge with both fuel and water being at freezing point.

 Having miraculously knocked together bacon and egg sandwiches we left Oren in the knowledge that another night outside was not an option, providing us with the impious to reach our destination by nightfall.

-The morning began with a brisk 1.5 hour hike up to the flat peak of Mount Iō (硫黄岳) by way of Natsuzawatoge (夏沢峠).
+The morning began with a brisk 1.5-hour hike up to the flat peak of Mount Iō (硫黄岳) by way of Natsuzawatoge (夏沢峠).
 From here the view opened up on the rest of the jagged mountain range we’d be traversing that day.

 We sat down for a soothing cup of tea beside a rugged stone shelter while we surveyed the daunting challenge ahead.

-Forging past Iodake Sanso (硫黄岳山荘) we caught our first glimpse of Mount Fuji before the relatively smooth path rose to meet the harsh tip of the ridge line.
+Forging past Iodake Sanso (硫黄岳山荘) we caught our first glimpse of Mount Fuji before the relatively smooth path rose to meet the harsh tip of the ridgeline.
 It looked seemingly impassable from a distance.

-From here the trail quickly turned into an perilous scramble along narrow ledges flanked by steel chains and ladders.
+From here the trail quickly turned into a perilous scramble along narrow ledges flanked by steel chains and ladders.
 Progress was slow as we had to watch our every step to prevent a 2800m drop into the abyss.